 Discrepancies arise from local economic conditions, foreign exchange rates or the fact that an airline will try to poach passengers from outside its home country by offering cut-price fares.
 You can thus use airfare geo-arbitrage to your advantage.

-Note, you must fly all booked sectors, you cannot just get on in London – if you were a no-show in Milan the airline would cancel your entire booking!
+Note, you must fly all booked sectors, you cannot just get on in London – if you were a no-show in Dublin the airline would cancel your entire booking!
 The plus side is that by actually flying more you will earn more (status) miles in your frequent flyer account.

 This arbitrage strategy also works with other Euro airlines such as Air France, KLM, Iberia and Lufthansa.
 Turkish Airlines and the Gulf carriers (Emirates/Etihad/Qatar Airways) can also offer special business class deals departing from various European countries.

-To track these fares down specifically you need to make a number of airfare searches using various European starting points to your desired destination.
-To speed this process up significantly use the excellent ITA Matrix Airfare Search (owned by Google) which allows you to search with multiple departure points – click the “Nearby” option to add more airports – over a whole month.
+To speed this process up significantly use the excellent ITA Matrix Airfare Search (owned by Google) which allows you to search with multiple departure points – click the “Nearby” icon to add more airports – and over wide time frames.

 ITA Matrix has many advanced airfare search string options, see this useful guide from Google.